threadi/wp-personio-integration-light/readme.txt

 * Added visibility state for positions if their visibility is restricted by global settings
 * Added hints which taxonomies are changeable e.g. via Loco Translate
 * Added translation options for blocks
+* Added some styling in the filter blocks
 * Optimized handling of Blocks for Block Editor
 * Optimized handling for transients in backend
 * Optimized error handling for JS-errors in backend